jeffry2k/FullStackApp/README.md

 npm install
 ```
 # Compiles and run app
-Once the npm install has finished...
+Once the npm install command has finished...

 In the project directory, you can run:
 ```javascript
 npm start